McKlay/research-starter-handbook/docs/chapter3.md

 - **Cost**: Are there expensive licenses, APIs, or hardware requirements?
 - **Scope**: Can the work be broken down into milestones with measurable progress?

+Feasibility is the foundation of any good thesis.
+Even the most exciting idea can become overwhelming if it’s too ambitious.
+Break your project into phases—literature review, data collection, prototyping, analysis, writing—and estimate how long each will take.
+Talk to your advisor or peers about what’s realistic.
+Remember, a well-scoped project is more likely to succeed and less likely to burn you out.

 > ✍️ Tip: If your idea *requires* a drone or quantum GPU and you don’t have one, it’s not feasible—*yet*.

 ---